-The price concept is the same as for other price measurements in the CPI, in that the price taken for computation is the one the consumer actually pays for goods and services, the price of the goods in cash.
+Roughly 8-10 thousand real estate sales contracts are made annually, which means that around 8-10% of all the housing in the country is bought and sold.
+The price concept is the same as for other price measurements in the CPI as the price used for computation is the one the consumer actually pays for goods and services, the price of the goods in cash.
 A sales contract details how payments are arranged; in fact, that information enters into figuring its present value.
 The basic reason for applying the present value is the fact that the value of money paid today is different from the value of money paid in the future.

 The housing price index is computed from changes in the present value of real estate as declared in sales contracts.
-The greater part of the sales contracts serve in producing the imputed rent and the weighted national average.
-The price changes for real estate is calculated as a three-month moving average, with a one-month delay.
+The greater part of the sales contracts serve in producing the imputed rent and are used in calculating the weighted national average since March 2000 and the index was then recalculated back to March 1997.
+The price changes for real estate is calculated as a three-months moving average, with a one-month delay.
 April includes contracts from the period January to March, May contracts from the period February to April, and so on.